-Nature reserve with heathland alternating with forest and a rich military history.
+The Ginkelse Heide is a beautiful nature reserve with heathland interspersed with forests and a rich military history.
 The Allied airborne landings took place here as part of Operation Market Garden.

 Sheepfolds Ede